arthurfiorette/super-store/README.md

 </p>

 > <pre align="center">
-> Up to v1.0.0, we don't recommend using it in production
+> Up to v1.0.0, this might not even compile :D
 > </pre>